chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 Update Config with relevant data.
 Click [here](/automate/ha_onprim_deployment_procedure/#sample-config-to-setup-on-premise-deployment-with-self-managed-services) for sample config for Self Managed Services.

 - Set Self-Managed Config Details:
-  - Provide instance count as `0` for [opensearch.config] and [postgresql.config] and leave the values of opensearch_private_ips and postgresql_private_ips empty.
+  - Provide instance count as `0` for both [opensearch.config] and [postgresql.config] and leave the values of opensearch_private_ips and postgresql_private_ips as an empty array.
-  - Set `type` as `self-managed`, As these deployment steps are for Managed Services AWS Deployment.
+  - Set `type` as `self-managed`, as these deployment steps are for Managed Services AWS Deployment.
 The default value is blank, which should be changed.
   - Set `instance_url`, `superuser_username`, `superuser_password`, `dbuser_username`, `dbuser_password` for your Self Managed RDS.
   - Set `instance_url` as the URL with Port No. For example: `"10.1.2.189:7432"`.
   - Provide the Root ca value of Postgresql `postgresql_root_cert`.